-Yet, it is so important that now with the term at an end that you make time to give yourself some ‘Head space’, so that you can clear your emotional and mental decks and begin to prepare yourself for the new term.
+It’s a unique opportunity for you as a school leader to give yourself some real ‘Head space’, so that you can clear your emotional and mental decks and begin to prepare yourself for the new term.
 If you don’t, you will run the risk of starting the new term only partially refuelled.

 You’ll start the new term thinking you’ve relaxed over the break, having switched off from all the pressures of running a school, whereas in fact your mind may have switched off, but your emotions haven’t.

 Creating Head Space

 So if you think you might be in danger of returning to school only partially refuelled after the break, here are a few quick tips!

 – Make a regular quiet space for yourself – a place where you can make some time for both your mind and body to be still.